 Astra WooCommerce Support

-Once you’ve activated the WooCommerce module, going to Appearance > Customize > WooCommerce will give you new items to play with, giving you more control over how your WooCommerce shop appears.
+Once you’ve activated the WooCommerce module, going to Appearance > Customize > WooCommerce will give you new items to play with, offering more control over how your WooCommerce shop appears.

 You will have additional control over your shop’s layout, colors, typography, and product metadata structure.

 Astra gives you generous control over your shop’s design and behavior.
 You have control over your product catalog page, allowing you to alter its layout, how the products are displayed and everything you see on the page.